 As in most other Arabic countries, Oman has a hot climate with little rainfall.
 The hot season is between May and September.
 During the rainy season between June and October, most of the downpours reach the mountain ranges, with coastal areas often remaining dry.

-If you’re looking for luxury all inclusive holidays, weddings and honeymoons, then look no further.
+If you’re looking for luxury holidays, weddings and honeymoons, then look no further.
 With 40 years experience Kenwood Travel offer a comprehensive range of bespoke packages.
-To avoid disappointment, call now to book early and lock-in your 2021 and 2022 holidays.
+To avoid disappointment, call now to book early and lock-in your 2022 and 2023 holidays.

 Please note: Oman has launched a new eVisa programme whereby visitors can apply for an entry visa online.
 This must be done in advance of travel, and can no longer be purchased on arrival.
 Currently 67 countries, including the UK, are eligible under the new programme.
 Residents of other countries are advised to check before making any travel arrangements to Oman.
 The tourist visa is valid for 30 days and costs OMR20.